tymyrddin/purple/source/docs/distribution-networks/observable-semantics/field-devices-and-protection/rtu-behaviour.md

 maintenance work, but the actual switchpoint is still energised, creating a safety hazard.
 A dramatic misreport: the RTU begins reporting false measurements (voltage shown as 240V when actually 280V, current shown as 0A when actually 1000A).
 The SCADA's alarms are based on these false values, so protections meant to trigger do not, or false alarms are raised.
-False measurement reporting is detectable if independent measurements are available: a technician at the site physically measures the voltage with a meter and compares it to the RTU's report, or a protection relay at the same location measures the same electrical quantity and its measurement is compared to the RTU's report.
+False reporting is caught only against a record the RTU does not produce.
+The strongest is the protection relay in the same bay: it measures the same current and voltage off the same instrument transformers through its own acquisition path, so a relay reading 1000A while the RTU reports 0A places the fault in the RTU, not the primary plant.
+A field meter held against the terminals does the same for a spot check.
+The historian is no help here, since it stores the RTU's own series and inherits whatever the RTU reported.
+Where a switchpoint's position is in doubt, the co-located relay's [sequence-of-events record](protection-relay-state.md) of the same contact, or a technician's eyes on the mechanism, is the independent word against the RTU's.

-The risk of misreporting is that it can persist undetected for extended periods if no one cross-checks the RTU's report against independent measurements.
-An RTU that reports false state only under specific conditions (for example, reporting Open for a switchpoint only when that switchpoint is being actively controlled, but reporting Closed at all other times) might evade detection for months if the SCADA operator never has a reason to verify the state when no active control is happening.
+A misreport survives for as long as nothing forces that comparison.
+An RTU that falsifies state only while a switchpoint is under active control, and reports truthfully the rest of the time, gives the operator no reason to look and can hold the gap for months.
+What breaks it is a scheduled reconciliation rather than a prompted one: the RTU's reported states and measurements read against the relay and the field on a cadence, so the check happens whether or not anything looked wrong.

 ## Configuration consistency